aristanetworks/avd/ansible_collections/arista/avd/examples/media/README.md

 ### Physical topology

 The drawing below shows the physical topology used in this example.
-The interface assignment shown here are referenced across the entire example, so keep that in mind if this example must be adapted to a different topology.
+The interface assignments shown here are referenced across the entire example, so keep that in mind if this example must be adapted to a different topology.

 ![Figure: Arista Leaf Spine physical topology](images/avd_media_physical_topo.png)

 ### IP ranges used